 Work began on renovating the former campus bookstore in early 2020 to be transformed to the Clinical Learning and Simulation Center.
 This building is located nearby on Garfield Street housing two simulation areas, a 16 bed skill laboratory, two classrooms and student lounge areas.
-This building will open in September, 2020.
+The building opened in September 2020.